openstack-k8s-operators/data-plane-adoption/docs/openstack/manila_adoption.md

 users can directly control the networking for their respective file shares; and another where the storage networking is configured by the OpenStack administrator.
-It is important to ensure that the networking in the Red Hat OpenStack Platform 17.1 matches your network plans for your new cloud after adoption.
+It is important to ensure that the networking in the Red Hat OpenStack Platform 17.1 matches the network plans for your new cloud after adoption.
 This ensures that tenant workloads remain connected to storage through the adoption process, even as the control plane suffers a minor interruption.
 Manila's control plane services are not in the data